Mobile Credit Card Processing Review

 If you choose to work with a processor that puts you on a tiered pricing plan, it's important to understand what the tiers are and which types of cards and transaction methods are included in each.
 Three-tiered plans are the most common, with qualified, mid-qualified and non-qualified cards; these tiers are often referred to as qual, mid-qual and non-qual.

 o Qualified: This tier typically consists of standard credit and debit cards.
 The transactions must be electronically captured, i.e., either swiped or chip-dipped.

 o Mid-Qualified: Some processors include rewards or premium cards in this tier.
 Some processors also consider standard cards that have been manually keyed-in as mid-qualified transactions.

 o Non-Qualified: Most processors group international cards, corporate cards and government cards into this category, although some also include rewards or premium cards in this tier as well.
 Most processors also consider cards that are manually keyed-in as non-qualified transactions.

 This is the most popular pricing model for mobile credit card processing.
-It's also the simplest pricing model to understand because in most cases, you pay a single percentage rate and a per-transaction fee for every transaction, and the rate is the same no matter what type of card it is, although you may pay a slightly higher rate for transactions that you manually key in.
+It's also the simplest pricing model to understand because in most cases, you pay either a single percentage rate or a single percentage rate and a per-transaction fee for every transaction.
+The rate is the same no matter what type of card it is, although you may pay a slightly higher rate for transactions that you manually key in.

 Flat-rate pricing initially looks more expensive because the rates are higher than the starter rates that many companies advertise.
 However, one of the hallmarks of flat-rate pricing is that there are fewer fees than you pay with a traditional merchant account; in fact, many of the best mobile credit card processors don't charge any additional fees.
 This makes these mobile processors very attractive options, especially if you process a low volume of transactions, for example, if you're a new business or if most of your receivables are cash or check.